-The reason I want to talk about this topic isn’t that I think believing in yourself and your potential doesn’t have benefits, but that this really good thing for mental health has been co-opted for capitalistic purposes.
-High paid coaches, MLM uplines, motivational speakers, and financially successful business owners preach that removing limiting beliefs will help you make more money and find success.
+It isn’t that I think believing in yourself and your potential doesn’t have benefits.
+It’s just that I believe a really good thing for mental health has been co-opted for capitalistic purposes.
+High-paid coaches, MLM uplines, motivational speakers, and financially successful business owners preach that removing limiting beliefs will help you make more money and find success.
+Is it true?
+Maybe.

-This is bothersome for a few of reasons:
+But this concept is bothersome for a few reasons:

-- This assumes that a lack of belief is the only thing holding you back.
+- It assumes that a lack of belief is the only thing holding you back.
 Not lack of skill, aptitude, opportunity, or resources.

 - The diagnosis of “chronic limiting beliefs” is often coupled with the prescription of “buy what I’m selling to fix it.”